 Is now the right time for buying a building?
 Or is it better to renew your lease?

 Today we’re going to help you break that down.
-There are pros and cons of owning commercial real estate, and every situation is different.
-But, hopefully, this article will help bring you clarity as you look towards finding the perfect space for your business.
+There are pros and cons to owning commercial real estate, and every situation is different.
+But, hopefully, this article will help bring you clarity as you look toward finding the perfect space for your business.

 Buying vs. Leasing a Building

 Let’s start out with a simple argument.
 Your lease will never go away.
 But, if you choose to buy, you’ll likely own the building outright at some point.
 This will help to increase your profitability and thus help your own business grow further.
 Here are the pros and cons of both:

 Before buying a commercial real estate property, one of the biggest things to consider is how long you plan to stay in that building.
 If you’re looking to stay in the area and roughly the same size building for upwards of 10 years or more, buying may be more beneficial than leasing.

 Work with your real estate agent, attorney, and commercial broker to obtain the best possible financing package for your building purchase.
 The 504 loan offered by the Small Business Administration helps small businesses buy real estate, equipment, or machinery at below-market rates.

 Equity – First off, when you purchase a commercial property, you will build equity in it just like you would a house for your family.
 The equity you build can be used to help fund purchases in the future and make your business appear more stable.

 Asset Value Appreciation – Over time, your building will likely become more valuable.
 There are a few different reasons for this. #1 it’s located in a desirable location, #2 building costs go up over time, #3 the time it takes to build makes owning a building quickly more valuable.